ohkami-rs/templates/template/README.md

 #### flags

-A lot of features are supported via flags ( for example multiple profiles by `--profile` ) , especially:
+A lot of configurations can be overrided via flags ( for example multiple profiles by `--profile` ) , especially:

 * `--role ＜arn-of-a-iam-role＞` may be required after the role is created.
 * `--enable-function-url` ( or `--disable-function-url` ) overrides the prompt configuration.